 . . .
 And Knowing God

-Christians are often surprised to learn that the word "relationship" does not appear anywhere in Scripture at all.
+Christians are often surprised to learn that the word relationship does not appear anywhere in Scripture.
 Nowhere in the Bible do we find the apostles or others asking the question, "Do you have a personal relationship with Jesus Christ?"
 Even so, Scripture does speak of knowing God and of not knowing him.
 (I guess that Calvary Chapel pastor had his terminology right!)
 In these passages, we discover what it means to be in relationship with God.

 Paul tells the Christians in Galatia: